Image Classification Using CNN with Keras & CIFAR-10

 How Are CNN Used Image Classification?

 Image classification involves assigning labels or classes to input images.
-It is a supervised learning task where a model is trained on labeled image data to predict the class of unseen images.
-CNN are commonly used for image classification as they can learn hierarchical features like edges, textures, and shapes, enabling accurate object recognition in images.
+Additionally, it is a supervised learning task where a model is trained on labeled image data to predict the class of unseen images.
+CNN algorithm steps are commonly used for image classification as they can learn hierarchical features like edges, textures, and shapes, enabling accurate object recognition in images.
 CNNs excel in this task because they can automatically extract meaningful spatial features from images.
 Here are different layers involved in the process:

 Input Layer